 A tummy tuck, also known as abdominoplasty, is designed to remove loose, excess skin around the abdomen while repairing any stretched or torn abdominal muscles, resulting in a smoother and flatter look.
 This is done to resolve the look of a hanging or protruding abdomen and achieve a sleeker, more defined body contour.

 Often, the effects of pregnancy, weight fluctuation, gravity, the aging process, and genetics can cause skin laxity and a separation of the abdominal muscles from their original position.
-Many individuals find that dieting, exercise, and toning efforts do not adequately improve these concerns, or only produce limited results.
+Many individuals find that dieting, exercise, and toning efforts do not adequately improve these concerns or only provide limited results.
 Tummy tuck surgery performed by experienced San Diego plastic surgeon Scott Miller, MD can remove loose abdominal skin and tighten stretched musculature to flatten the abdomen and slim the waistline.
-If needed or desired, liposuction can also be incorporated during surgery to reduce localized pockets of stubborn fat in the area.

 - Tummy Tuck Benefits

 - Tummy Tuck Procedure

 - Tummy Tuck Safety

 While the benefits of a tummy tuck can vary from patient-to-patient, the final outcome is generally a flatter, firmer abdomen with an improved body contour.
 With this cosmetic procedure, patients can achieve: